spal-cf/cert/ad4.md

 ```
 /usr/share/kerberoast/GetUserSPNs.ps1
 ```
+Get PowerView.ps1 from powersploit.

+Import-Module .\PowerView.ps1
+Get-NetLoggedon -ComputerName client251
+Get-NetSession -ComputerName dc01

-From PowerShell, we can use the KerberosRequestorSecurityToken class655 to request the service ticket
+From PowerShell, we can use the KerberosRequestorSecurityToken class to request the service ticket.
+We can call the KerberosRequestorSecurityToken constructor by specifying the SPN with the - ArgumentList option

 ```
 Add-Type -AssemblyName System.IdentityModel